mohamedr002/mohamed_ragab/content/home/experience.md

        * Assist head faculty member with classroom instruction material, exams, and record keeping.
        * Guide the development and training of the new graduate assistants.
        * Lead, supervise, and plan undergraduate laboratory experience.

+  - title: Teaching Assistant
+    company: Aswan University
+    company_url: ''
+    company_logo: org-x
+    location: Egypt
+    date_start: '2017-12-01'
+    date_end: '2028-07-31'
+    description: |2-
+     Responsibilities include:
+    * Assist with labs or discussion sections, hold office hours, do grading, attend weekly course staff meetings, and do occasional other tasks such as mentoring student in the E-learning version of courses.
 design:
   columns: '2'
 ---